 Now more than ever, consumers are interested in where their food comes from and whether it was produced in a sustainable manner.
-In response, domestic and global markets are increasingly considering environmental, social and economic factors when sourcing Canadian grain products.
-The demand to meet pre-determined sustainability requirements continues to grow and varies among companies and consumers.
+In response, domestic and global markets are increasingly considering environmental, social and economic factors when sourcing product.
+The demand to meet pre-determined sustainability requirements continues to grow, and varies among end users of Canadian grain commodities.

 Who We Are

 The Canadian Roundtable for Sustainable Crops (CRSC) was formed in 2013 to facilitate cross-commodity collaboration on sustainable agriculture issues and opportunities facing grains sector participants.
 Comprised of grower, industry, customer and consumer organizations, the CRSC is a national, industry-led forum engaging value chain stakeholders in assessing and responding to marketplace demands, and showcasing Canada’s performance, in the area of agriculture sustainability.